hailkingragnar/Hemant-Portfolio/README.md

 ###### If you want to update the resume

 1. I would prefer to use _*.pdf_ as extension to Resume document
-2. Rename you resume doc to 'chandan-resume.pdf'
+2. Rename you resume doc to 'Hemant-resume.pdf'

 ###### If you want to update any links